Nexmo/nexmo-developer/_documentation/en/account/overview.md

 ## User

-Represents a person that manages and configures the account.
+Represents a person that manages and configures the account via the [Dashboard](https://dashboard.nexmo.com/).
 Users have logins and passwords, and different sets of permissions.

 ## Subaccounts

-Each account can be associated with subaccounts.
+Each account can be associated with [subaccounts](/account/subaccounts/overview).
 This division facilitates differential product configuration, reporting, and billing.

 An account divided into subaccounts is called a primary account, while subaccounts are considered to be collectively owned and controlled by the primary account.
 Only one level of hierarchy is allowed, so subaccounts cannot have their own subaccounts.